blu-pi/econ-sim/Diary.md

 TODO: Chnage code to allow for varied buyercollections.
 Implement logic for complicated varied collections.
 E.g. All collections with same distribution but different ranges under certain parameters.
 This is somewhat big of a job but important.
 Also implemented getting seller object from interactable graph output to begin analysis of individual seller performance.

+Leaving random distribution to be the only one that allows for non-identical buyer collections.
+Implemenmting other existing ditributions to have random ranges produces very little value.
+Fixed a bug that made selecting seller0 impossible.
+Still not 100% sure if performance measures are working correctly.
+Mostly achieved goal of this branch.